FAQ

 • Do I qualify for this Summer Program?

-If you are a college student in the liberal arts, studying archaeology, art history and cultural studies, museum studies, arts administration and fine arts, undergraduate, graduate, or post-graduate level, you qualify and you will find the program very fulfilling.
-Also the program is very challenging for individuals who are studying Fine Arts or Jewelry making, and to those wishing to attend a unique program.
-Athens is one of the capitals for ancient and modern jewelry making.
-All participants will find this experience unique.
+The program is very challenging for individuals who wish to attend a unique program.
+If you are a college/university student in Jewelry making and/or liberal arts, studying archaeology, art history and cultural studies, museum studies, arts administration and fine arts, undergraduate, graduate, or post-graduate level, you qualify and you will find the program very fulfilling.
+A solid background in English and History of Art is required.

 • Do I need a Visa to come to Athens?